martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 Everything is ready to deploy streamlit with the following line `nohup streamlit run streamcovapp.py`.
 Nohup is needed as it tells the machine not to stop the streamlit when we close the terminal.

+## User manual front end
+### Public front end
+There has been created a public website to see the streamlit app and play with it without the need of installing anything in the computer.
+The website is available though [Live demo](http://34.78.90.249:8501)
+Once in the website there are two different parts on the app:
+  1. A sidebar on the left side where there are 5 values you can play with.
+The first option is to choose the country the user wants to make the forecast on, and the other 4 represent the exogenous values (on 2 exogenous variables: testing and contact tracing) we ask the user to modify to see how those changes impact the forecast.
+  2. The main central page is where we can see the forecast for the next 14 days, for both new cases and deaths.
+This forecast comes with 2 graphs showing in blue the data until 'yesterday' and in orange the predictions from 'today', for both new cases and deaths.

+### Local front end
+When `endog_exog_series.py`and `model_pipeline_all.py` have been run in local, to run the streamlit app it is only needed to write in the terminal `streamlit run streamcovapp.py`.
+There rest is exactly the same than using the Public front end.

 ## Summary of main results

 The project had two main objectives: 1) was to try to predict new coronavirus cases/deaths and the 2) one was to deploy in a public url the work done, avoiding the need of installing anything on your laptop.